• Skip to main content

 • 8 WHAT NOT TO DO

-• 10 Risk Manager CV Sample
+• 10 Test Manager CV Sample

 The first step is, of course, to read the job description.
 We need to know what the firm is looking for so that we can properly highlight these characteristics in our CV.
 So read back over the job description and try to pinpoint the important points.
 A lot of times a firm will call things “required”; if you see this, you need to make sure you include that in your CV.
 Similarly, if certain things are repeated throughout the advert, this indicates they are of high importance, so we will want to make sure our CV shows that as well.